Keto Bang Bang Chicken

 The sauce is mayonnaise, garlic chili sauce, sriracha, and a little sugar-free sweetener.
 That’s it.
 I tested a few other combinations (sweet chili sauce, rice vinegar, sesame oil), but this four-ingredient version has the best balance of creamy, spicy, and slightly sweet without any added sugar.
 The sauce keeps in the fridge for 10-14 days, so I usually make extra and use it on other things during the week.

 For the breading, I use pork panko mixed with almond flour.
 I tried almond flour alone early on and it browns too fast before the chicken cooks through.
 Pork panko gives you that real crunch, the kind that holds up even after you toss everything in sauce.
+One of my readers went all pork panko (skipped the almond flour entirely) and said the crust came out even crunchier, so that works if you want maximum crispiness.
 If you like breaded chicken, my chicken katsu and breaded chicken cutlets use a similar pork panko technique.

 The dipping liquid is heavy cream, water, and apple cider vinegar, which acts like a buttermilk wash and helps the breading stick to each piece.
 I dip, press into the pork panko mixture, and fry in avocado oil at 325-350 degrees.
 Oil temperature is the whole game here.
 If your oil runs too hot, the outside browns before the inside cooks.
 Too cool and the breading soaks up oil and goes soggy.
 I keep a thermometer in the pot the entire time and adjust the burner as needed.